hanlonlab/shift-python/README.md

     - Unzip the downloaded file to somewhere you like.
     - Access a terminal window on your computer.
 You may require admin privileges:
         - For macOS, Terminal.app.
-        - For Windows, Powershell.
+        - For Windows, Powershell (run as administrator).
 NOTE: do not use PowerShell ISE.

 ```bash
 cd [directory-you-unzipped-the-package]